Past Events

 Delivered via Zoom

-Join us while we host and welcome Dr. Andrea Graham (Feinberg School of Medicine) to talk about her research on the use and evaluation of online and mobile technologies for screening, prevention, and the treatment of eating disorders and obesity.
+We hosted and welcomed Dr. Andrea Graham (Feinberg School of Medicine) to talk about her research on the use and evaluation of online and mobile technologies for screening, prevention, and the treatment of eating disorders and obesity.

 Abstract: Mental health problems affect nearly 20% of U.S. adults each year, lead to significant impairment, and bear high health care costs.
 Yet fewer than half of those with mental health needs receive treatment, with significant variation in unmet treatment need by geographic region.
 U.S. health care systems are tasked with alleviating the burden of mental health, but are frequently under-prepared and lack workforce and resource capacity to deliver services to all in need.
 Digital mental health interventions (DMHIs) can increase access to evidence-based mental health care.
 However, DMHIs commonly do not fit into the day-to-day activities of the people who engage with them, resulting in a research-to-practice gap for DMHI implementation.
 For health care settings, differences between digital and traditional mental health services make alignment and integration challenges.
 Specialized attention is needed to improve the implementation of DMHIs in health care settings so that these services yield high uptake, engagement, and sustainment.
 In this presentation, I will share two lines of research to design and implement DMHIs in health care settings: a DMHI for depression and anxiety, and a DMHI for binge eating and weight management.
 I will show how the design process has been used in this work, and how it adds value to clinical research on digital health technologies.

-HCI + Design Thought Leaders Lecture: Pluriversal Design/h3>
+HCI + Design Thought Leaders Lecture: Pluriversal Design

 Friday, December 4, 1-2 p.m., CST